Air Quality Action Plan, progress and delivery

 Every year we review our progress in meeting the air quality actions in our plan and if air quality has improved.
 You can read about our progress in our Annual Review and assessment report.

-- Phase 1 of the ‘Healthy School Streets’ was implemented at 5 schools with a significant reduction in air quality reported.
+- Phase 2 of the ‘Healthy School Streets’ was made permanent at 8 schools with a significant reduction in air quality reported;

 The MoL publishes an annual London wide Air Quality Compendium which summarises each boroughs report to facilitate sharing of air quality data and best practice air quality control, which has improved working across boroughs.
 The full report is available to download here.